-Note that Article 16 of the Bylaws provides for the payment to the shareholders, in the form of dividends, of a total amount that is at least half the distributable profit, unless otherwise approved by a majority of three-quarters of the Supervisory Board.
+Note that Article 16 of the company Articles provides for the payment to the shareholders, in the form of dividends, of a total amount that is at least half the distributable profit, unless otherwise approved by a majority of three-quarters of the Supervisory Board.

-In addition, under the provisions of Article 331 in fine of the 17-95 Act as amended and supplemented by Act 20-05 and 78-12, it is prohibited to stipulate a fixed dividend for shareholders.
-Any clause to the contrary is deemed unwritten unless the State grants shareholders a guaranteed minimum dividend.
+In addition, the provisions of Article 331 in fine of Law 17-95 as amended and supplemented by Laws 20-05 and 78-12 state that it is prohibited to stipulate a Fixed dividend for the benefit of shareholders; Any clause to the contrary is deemed unwritten unless the Government grants shareholders a minimum dividend guarantee.

 Moroccan company law requires Maroc Telecom, like any corporation, to allocate 5% of net income to the legal reserve until it reaches 10% of the share capital.
 Maroc Telecom reached the limit of its legal reserve in 2004 and may therefore, starting with fiscal year 2005, distribute all its distributable profit, if its shareholders consider this is advisable.